makersacademy/news-summary-challenge/README.md

 ## USER STORIES

-Here are the user stories the Makers Academy provided for the challenge.
+Here are the user stories Makers Academy provided for the challenge.
 I was able to implement all but the final user story (asking for 'whizzy animations') before running out of time.

 ```
 As a busy politician